Closed Sets and Operators thereon: Representations, Computability and Complexity: Model, representations and complexity

 For a set $S \in \closedset[d]$ and a norm $\normdot$ we define the distance function $\dist[\normdot]{S} \colon \IR^d \to \IR_{\geq 0}$, mapping any point $q \in \IR^d$ to its minimal distance to set $S$, by $\dist[\normdot]{S}(q) \dfeq \min_{x \in S} \norm{q - x}$.

-Every representation for sets attempts to answer specific questions about the respective set it encodes: Given a point $x$ and a set $S$, is $x \in S$?
-If not, is $x$ far off of $S$?
-How far is it off?
+Every representation for a class of sets provides approximate information to the specific set $S$ it encodes in terms of answers to a specific type of questions: Given a point $x$, is $x \in S$?
+If not, is $x$ far from $S$?
+How far?
 From \cref{s:tte-cont} we can infer that only trivial sets $S$ (\ie, $S = \emptyset$ or the whole space, $S = \IR^d$) are representable by their characteristic functions since they are discontinuous in all other cases.
-We thus have to allow any name $\phi$ of a reasonable representation of closed sets to make errors somewhere if $\phi$ represents $S \in \closedset[d]$ with $\emptyset \subset S \subset \IR^d$.
+We thus have to allow any name $\phi$ of a reasonable representation to be in some sense vague or "fuzzy" when queries are close to the boundary of the set $S$ it encodes.
+To be more precise, we have to allow any name $\phi$ to make errors somewhere if $\phi$ represents $S \in \closedset[d]$ with $\emptyset \subset S \subset \IR^d$.
 This error, however, has to be controllable through a precision parameter $n$, just like for reals and functions.

 Subsequently, we cite five different definitions (visualized in \cref{fig:set-representations}) for representations of sets.